Nero5023/cgtop/README.md

 cargo run
 ```

 **Note:** The application will attempt to read from `/sys/fs/cgroup` to collect cgroup v2 information.
-Ensure your system has cgroup v2 enabled and accessible.
+If cgroups are not available (e.g., in containers or restricted environments), the application will automatically use mock data for demonstration purposes.

+## ✅ Recent Fixes

+### Quit Hanging Issue - RESOLVED
+- **Problem**: Pressing 'q' would hang the application
+- **Cause**: Competing input handling between multiple threads + infinite background loops
+- **Solution**: Simplified to single-threaded architecture with direct input polling
+- **Result**: 'q' and 'Esc' now work instantly

+### "Always Loading" Issue - RESOLVED
+- **Problem**: UI always showed "Loading..." even when data was available
+- **Cause**: cgroup filesystem not accessible + timing issues in data collection
+- **Solution**: Added mock data fallback + fixed collection timing logic
+- **Result**: UI now displays data (real or mock) immediately on startup

 ## Architecture